DataBooth/duckdb-utils/docs/cli.rst

 .. code-block:: bash

-    sqlite-utils insert dogs.db dogs new-dogs.json --pk=id --alter
+    duckdb-utils insert cats.duckdb cats new-cats.json --pk=id --alter

 .. _cli_add_foreign_key:

 Adding foreign key constraints
 ==============================

-The ``add-foreign-key`` command can be used to add new foreign key references to an existing table - something which SQLite's ``ALTER TABLE`` command does not support.
+The ``add-foreign-key`` command can be used to add new foreign key references to an existing table - something which DuckDB's ``ALTER TABLE`` command does not support.

 To add a foreign key constraint pointing the ``books.author_id`` column to ``authors.id`` in another table, do this:

 .. code-block:: bash

-    sqlite-utils add-foreign-key books.db books author_id authors id
+    duckdb-utils add-foreign-key books.duckdb books author_id authors id

-If you omit the other table and other column references ``sqlite-utils`` will attempt to guess them - so the above example could instead look like this:
+If you omit the other table and other column references ``duckdb-utils`` will attempt to guess them - so the above example could instead look like this:

 .. code-block:: bash

-    sqlite-utils add-foreign-key books.db books author_id
+    duckdb-utils add-foreign-key books.duckdb books author_id

 Add ``--ignore`` to ignore an existing foreign key (as opposed to returning an error):

 .. code-block:: bash

-    sqlite-utils add-foreign-key books.db books author_id --ignore
+    duckdb-utils add-foreign-key books.duckdb books author_id --ignore

 See :ref:`python_api_add_foreign_key` in the Python API documentation for further details, including how the automatic table guessing mechanism works.